Suriname: Abolition of slavery

 From 1861 to 1863, with the American Civil War underway, and enslaved people escaping to Northern territory controlled by the Union, United States President Abraham Lincoln and his administration looked abroad for places to relocate people who were freed from enslavement and who wanted to leave the United States.
-It opened negotiations with the Dutch government regarding African-American emigration to and colonization of the Dutch colony of Suriname.
-Nothing came of the idea, and the idea was dropped after 1864.
+It opened negotiations with the Dutch government regarding African American emigration to and colonization of the Dutch colony of Suriname.
+Nothing came of the idea, which was dropped after 1864.

 The Netherlands abolished slavery in Suriname in 1863, under a gradual process that required slaves to work on plantations for 10 transition years for minimal pay, which was considered as partial compensation for their masters.
-After that transition period expired in 1873, most freedmen largely abandoned the plantations where they had worked for several generations in favor of the capital city, Paramaribo.
+After that transition period expired in 1873, most freedmen largely abandoned the plantations where they had worked for several generations in favour of the capital city, Paramaribo.
 Some of them were able to purchase the plantations they worked on, especially in the district of Para and Coronie.
 Their descendants still live on those grounds today.
 Several plantation owners did not pay their former enslaved workers the pay they owed them for the ten years following 1863.
 They paid the workers with the property rights of the ground of the plantation in order to escape their debt to the workers.
+1 July 1863 is called Ketikoti.

-As a plantation colony, Suriname had an economy dependent on labor-intensive commodity crops.
-To make up for a shortage of labor, the Dutch recruited and transported contract or indentured laborers from the Dutch East Indies (modern Indonesia) and India (the latter through an arrangement with the British, who then ruled the area).
-In addition, during the late 19th and early 20th centuries, small numbers of laborers, mostly men, were recruited from China and the Middle East.
+As a plantation colony, Suriname had an economy dependent on labour-intensive commodity crops.
+To make up for a shortage of labour, the Dutch recruited and transported contract or indentured labourers from the Dutch East Indies (modern Indonesia) and India (the latter through an arrangement with the British, who then ruled the area).
+In addition, during the late 19th and early 20th centuries, small numbers of labourers, mostly men, were recruited from China and the Middle East.

-Although Suriname's population remains relatively small, because of this complex colonization and exploitation, it is one of the most ethnically and culturally diverse countries in the world.
+Although Suriname's population remains relatively small, because of this complex colonisation and exploitation, it is one of the most ethnically and culturally diverse countries in the world.